Skip to main content

 • If you are not yet identified as an accessibility mediator and you wish to organise a group visit for disabled people, please contact us by email

-Guided tours in the collection or exhibitions
+Guided tours in the exhibitions

 The Centre Pompidou organises visits especially adapted to groups with disabilities, coordinated by specialised lecturers.